If you need to present this topic in more detail you also can

 In American society, there are many instances in which minorities are not given the chance to prosper.
 The main contributors to this are the media and the judicial criminal system.
 Despite the fact that the television is considered the most dominant source of giving information, there have been several shifts in the consumption of news programming (Maarten, 2012).

 The implications that concern agenda setting and the framing effects that are associated with crime are clear.
-Various associations of crime with race in news broadcasts could mean that news has the potential to cause in-group bias and trigger racial identity (Peterson, 2012).
+Various associations of crime with race in news broadcasts could mean that news has the potential to cause in-group bias and trigger racial identity (

 Policy makers and academics agree that there is a need for more research to enhance the understanding of racial disparities in criminal justice processes.
 Causes and consequences of criminal victimization and offending are not yet known.
 Due to this lack of knowledge, better innovative research models are required to disentangle complicated interactions between racial ethnicity and criminal offending.